-PERFORMA NCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 14.
-Discussed with colleagues teaching and learning practices that apply existing codes, laws and regulations that apply to the teaching profession, and the responsibilities specified in the Code of Ethics for Professional Teachers Minutes of LAC sessions / professional meetings to discuss the Code of Ethics for Professional Teachers and the reviewed annotated evidence of practice of colleagues Minutes of LAC sessions / professional meetings to discuss the Code of Ethics for Professional Teachers and the reviewed personal reflection notes of colleagues Minutes of LAC sessions / professional meetings to discuss the Code of Ethics for Professional Teachers Minutes of LAC sessions / professional meetings to discuss the Code of Ethics for Professional Teachers Activity proposal / Learning Action Cell (LAC) Plan (refer to Annex 1 of DO 35, s.
-2016) to discuss the Code of Ethics for Professional Teachers Quality Discussed with colleagues teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers and reviewed the annotated evidence of practice of colleagues as evidenced by MOV No. 1 Discussed with colleagues teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers and reviewed the personal reflection notes of colleagues as evidenced by MOV No. 2 Discussed with colleagues teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers as evidenced by MOV No. 3 Planned for a discussion of teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers as evidenced by MOV No. 4 No acceptable evidence was shown
+PERFORMAI NCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) vith colleagues teaching and learning practices that apply existing codes, laws and regulations that apply to the teaching profession, and the responsibilities specified in the Code of Ethics for Professional Teachers 1.
+Minutes of LAC sessions / professional meetings to discuss the Code of Ethics for Professional Teachers and the reviewed annotated evidence of practice of colleagues 2.
+Minutes of LAC sessions / professional meetings to discuss the Code of Ethics for Professional Teachers and the reviewed personal reflection notes of colleagues 3.
+Minutes of LAC sessions / professional meetings to discuss the Code of Ethics for Professional Teachers 4.
+Activity proposal / Learning Action Cell (LAC) Plan (refer to Annex 1 of DO 35, s.
+2016) to discuss the Code of Ethics for Professional Teachers 4.
+Code of Ethics for Professional Teachers 4.
+Code of Ethics for Professional Teachers Quality Discussed with colleagues teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers and reviewed the annotated evidence of practice of colleagues as evidenced by MOV No. 1 Discussed with colleagues teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers and reviewed the personal reflection notes of colleagues as evidenced by MOV No. 2 Discussed with colleagues teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers as evidenced by MOV No. 3 Planned for a discussion of teaching and learning practices that adhere to laws, regulations, and responsibilities specified in the Code of Ethics for Professional Teachers as evidenced by MOV No. 4 No acceptable evidence was shown